Somaclonal variation: Reducing somaclonal variation

 Different steps can be used to reduce somaclonal variation.
-It is well known that increasing numbers of subculture increases the likelihood of somaclonal variation, so the number of subcultures in micropropagation protocols should be kept to a minimum.
-Regular reinitiation of clones from new explants might reduce variability over time.
-Another way of reducing somaclonal variation is to avoid 2,4-D in the culture medium, as this hormone is known to introduce variation.
+Increasing numbers of subcultures increase the likelihood of somaclonal variation, so the number of subcultures in micropropagation protocols should be kept to a minimum.Regular reinitiation of clones from new explants might reduce variability over time.
+Avoiding 2,4-D in culture media can also reduce somaclonal variation, as this hormone is known to introduce variation.

+Avoidance through tissue culture–independent methods

+Recent advances in plant transformation and gene editing have focused on avoiding somaclonal variation by bypassing tissue culture entirely.
+Traditional transformation methods typically require in vitro regeneration, which is a major source of somaclonal variation.

+Tissue culture–independent approaches, including in planta transformation and direct delivery of gene editing reagents, can reduce or eliminate the occurrence of somaclonal variation by avoiding prolonged callus phases.

+These methods are being actively developed to improve the efficiency, reliability, and accessibility of plant genome editing, particularly in species that are recalcitrant to tissue culture.